+Do you often wonder how to deal with writer’s block?
 For most writers, ideas flow naturally like a waterfall.
 Most of us can’t get all our ideas out before the ink runs out in our printer.
 Our rapidly typing fingers can’t keep up with our thoughts.
 We would rather be on a caffeine high than not be able to finish the last paragraph or sentence.

 But then there are times when you can sit at a computer and stare at nothing.
 Have we lost our spark?
 Will the words ever come back?
 Why has the spigot of words suddenly stopped?
 Hey, it happens.
 And when it does, it sucks.
 Are you feeling that way today?

 Are you running around the writer’s block in your head, trying to chase the ideas that just won’t come?
-No worries, I have just the solution for getting your ideas back on track.
+No worries, I have just the solution for getting your thoughts back on track.

 This site will randomly generate a thought-provoking “story starter sentence” from over 215 billion prompts.

 Although it is geared toward teachers, these prompts can be helpful for everyone.

 This web site not only has prompts but also articles on different challenges that face writers.

-Get outside-Going outside for a walk can be a great way to get the creative juices flowing.
+Going outside for a walk can be a great way to get the creative juices flowing.

-Spend some time in the water-Go for a swim or take a shower.
-I truly believe there is something in the water that releases creativity, I get a lot of ideas when I’m around water.
+Go for a swim or take a shower.
+I genuinely believe there is something in the water that releases creativity; I get a lot of ideas when I’m around water.

-However, some days you just have too much to get done.
+However, some days, you have too much to get done.
 If you’re looking for that coffeehouse hum at home, turn on some coffitivity.
 It’s free and brings the coffee house atmosphere to you.

-Everyone needs a break sometimes to just step away and come back.
+Everyone needs a break sometimes to step away and come back.
 I hope these suggestions will spark your creative juices again and you’ll be back to writing again in no time.